Reviewed by: Scott Evans, PhD

 “What’s most the important thing we can do right now?”
 Dr. Evans repeats, adding, “That’s the question.
 You ask it, you answer it, and then, you do it.”

 The Contour 3D Custom-fit Reusable Medical Mask is currently being released on a limited basis, and the team has started mapping out improved filters and more comfortable designs with a growing coalition of collaborating organizations.
 For more information about UT Health Austin’s COVID-19 response, including telehealth appointment options, please visit UT Health Austin Telehealth.
-For more information about Texas Engineering’s COVID-19 updates and resources, please visit The University of Texas at Austin’s Cockrell School of Engineering.
+For more information about Texas Engineering’s COVID-19 updates and resources, please visit the Cockrell School of Engineering at The University of Texas at Austin.